Cleveland Browns vs Kansas City Chiefs 2024 Week 15: How to watch for free, online live stream & start time | Goal.com US

-Despite their impressive 12-1 record, Kansas City has been one of the NFL's most perplexing teams this season.
-Their dominance on paper hasn’t always translated to commanding performances on the field, as they've scraped by with narrow wins over opponents they were expected to dispatch with ease.
-The sole blemish on their season—a rare double-digit defeat—stands out in the Patrick Mahomes era, where such losses are a rarity.
+The Texans travel to Arrowhead Stadium this weekend to face the Chiefs.
+However, the anticipation for this clash has dimmed slightly with news that star quarterback Patrick Mahomes sustained an injury late in Kansas City's previous game.
+Mahomes is expected to be sidelined for this contest and potentially for additional games.

-The Browns might be able to exploit some of the Chiefs' vulnerabilities.
-While Cleveland hasn’t set the league on fire, they’ve provided plenty of entertainment.
-Recently, they've gone toe-to-toe with formidable opponents like the Denver Broncos and Pittsburgh Steelers, even toppling the latter.
-With Kansas City’s close calls becoming a trend, a surprise setback could be looming this weekend.
+In his absence, Super Bowl champion Carson Wentz is set to take over as Kansas City’s quarterback.
+Wentz, who made a single start for the Los Angeles Rams last season, led them to a victory against the San Francisco 49ers.
+In that outing, he completed 17 of 24 passes for 163 yards, two touchdowns, and one interception.

-Here, GOAL brings you everything you need to know about how to watch and listen to Cleveland Browns vs Kansas City Chiefs NFL game, plus plenty more.
+Here, GOAL brings you everything you need to know about how to watch and listen to Kansas City Chiefs vs Houston Texans NFL game, plus plenty more.

-The Browns will take on the Chiefs in a highly anticipated NFL game on Sunday, December 15, 2024, at 1:00 pm ET/ 10:00 am PT, at Huntington Bank Field in Cleveland, OH.
+The Chiefs will take on the Texans in a highly anticipated NFL game on Saturday, December 21, 2024, at 1:00 pm ET/ 10:00 am PT, at GEHA Field at Arrowhead Stadium in Kansas City, Missouri.

 |Date